Fairy Tale Review Awards in Poetry and Prose

 Those who submit to general submissions are welcome to submit to the contests as well.
 Also, contributors to our most recent issues are welcome to submit to the contest, despite our request to not submit to the general submissions.

-Ten percent of your reading fee will be to a local Tucson charity—in our first year we donated to the Tucson Youth Poetry Slam as part of Fairy Tale Review’s interdisciplinary outreach efforts, and in our second year, we donated to Primavera Foundation, which offers local Tucsonans opportunities to escape poverty through affordable housing and workforce development.
-Fairy Tale Review has no official affiliation with Tucson Youth Poetry Slam or Primavera Foundation.
+Ten percent of your reading fee will be to a local Tucson charity—in our first year we donated to the Tucson Youth Poetry Slam as part of Fairy Tale Review’s interdisciplinary outreach efforts, and in our second year and third, we donated to Primavera Foundation, which offers local Tucsonans opportunities to escape poverty through affordable housing and workforce development.
+Fairy Tale Review has no official affiliation with any of these charities.

 CLMP Contest Code of Ethics